ishant-sahu/atomic-design-system/DEPLOYMENT.md

 ### 3. Workflow Configuration

-The GitHub Actions workflow (`.github/workflows/deploy.yml`) is already configured and will:
+**GitHub Pages Deployment** (`.github/workflows/deploy.yml`):

 - Trigger on pushes to `main` or `master` branch
-- Build your React app using `npm run build`
+- Builds your React app using `npm run build:github-pages`
-- Deploy the built files to GitHub Pages
+- Deploys to GitHub Pages with base path `/atomic-design-system/`
-- Use the latest GitHub Actions for optimal performance
+- Automatically handles GitHub Pages routing

+**Production Deployment** (`.github/workflows/deploy-production.yml`):

+- Trigger on pushes to `production` branch or version tags
+- Builds your React app using `npm run build:production`
+- Creates build artifacts for production deployment
+- Can be triggered manually with environment selection

 ### 4. Custom Domain (Optional)